Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

         - **subscriptionId**
         - **resourceGroupName**
         - **location**
-      - For details of how variables works please see [Variables](./Variables.md)
+      - For details of how variables work please see [Variables](./Variables.md)
 - **variables**
   - **Type:** Optional, Map of strings or variable containers
   - See [Variables](./Variables.md)